simongeek/PandasDA/README.md

 # Pandas + Seaborn tutorial on Weather data for San Francisco Bay Area in California

 Project analysys the weather on [San Francisco Bay Area region in California](https://en.wikipedia.org/wiki/San_Francisco_Bay_Area), exactly for cities like San Francisco, San Mateo, Santa Clara, Mountain View and San Jose.
-Data cleaning, manipulation and data transformation was done with use of Pandas.
+Data cleaning, manipulation and data transformation was done with use of [Pandas](http://pandas.pydata.org/).

 Sample plots:

 ## Project desciption

-This lead to analyzing a few weather factors:
+For further analysis, parameters were choosen:
 * temperature [F]
 * humidity [%]
 * pressure [inHg]